KEisenhart/Course3/CodeBookForCourseProject.md

 From our project instructions we were directed to "Extract only the measurements on the mean and standard deviation for each measurement."
-I interpreted this conservatively and thus extracted 86 measurements from the x_test and x_train files.
-I.e. any variable with mean or std referenced in its name.
+I interpreted this conservatively and thus extracted 86 measurements.
+I.e. any variable with mean or std referenced in its name from the original 561.

 My README file will further discuss my approach to this assignment.
 The rest of this document will list each of the variables that exist in the final submission file: dcasted.txt